frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 The hearth held only ash.
 No firewood had been brought up from the shed.
 The bread board lay empty and clean.
 The pump hadn’t been primed.
 No kettle hissed on the stove.

-Kote paused in the doorway, seeing all of it, and did nothing.
+The red-haired innkeeper paused in the doorway, seeing all of it, and did nothing.

 Some mornings, the shape of the day came in flour-dusted fingers and kettle steam.
 Today, it did not.

-Across the room, Bast’s eyes flicked toward the unlit hearth.
+Across the room, Bast’s eyes flickered toward the unlit hearth.
 His mouth opened slightly, then closed again.
 Even his mischief bowed to the weight of it.

 Chronicler sat hunched low, smaller than his own shadow.
 His page was half-written, half-smudged, worrying itself into ruin beneath a trembling hand.
 He was far from ink and farther from words.

 “Reshi, you look like death,” came Bast’s voice from behind the bar.
-Sharp and musical.
 “And that’s not a compliment.”
 A folded cloth dangled limp in his hand.
 He hadn’t been wiping anything.
 Just holding a gesture that had long since lost its reason.

 “I’m standing,” Kote said evenly, moving toward the hearth with a gait edged in caution.
 “Mostly.”